 - If you are placed out-of-service, then need to drive to a rest location.
 The exception: You’ve been directed to do so by an enforcement officer at the scene.

 Those are just some examples of personal conveyance rules.
 You can get the full list here.
 Remember that because logging personal conveyance time is up to the carrier or the shipper, you will always want to be extra careful when doing it.
+Carriers and drivers should understand how personal conveyance status is interpreted in different situations and document off-duty movement accurately in the ELD.
 Follow the FMCSA personal conveyance rules to the letter to avoid any disclosure of information that could work against you.

 Do you want to get paid fast for the loads you haul?
 Let Apex help with your cash flow.
 Factor your freight bills with us and take advantage of our many tools and services.
 Visit our website or give us a call at 855-369-2739.